rfitak/HouseWren_Transcriptome/assembly.md

 # Assembling the House Wren Transcriptome using Trinity
 This section focuses on generating the _de novo_ transcriptome assembly using the processed sequencing reads completed in the [previous section](./read_processing.md).
-Afterwards, a series of cleaning, quality control, and assessment steps are performed prior to identifying SNPs.
+Afterwards, the assembled transcripts, which represent various isoforms, fragments, and chimeras of transcripts are combined/collapsed into Super Transcripts prior to identifying SNPs.

 ## Step 1:  Build transcriptome assembly
 _Download Trinity singularity container_